Alexander

 Off to the UK and Ireland…

 A Decent Bomber took a good two years to write and was hard - I had a lot of issues with it feeling like a cartoon, then I managed to talk to a real IRA man who’d gone down in Long Kesh for a long stretch - a contact I made thanks to my sister in law, bless her.
 And yes, he was quite scary thank you.
+It’s always nice to interview someone with a 50mm brass shell on the mantlepiece, knowing full well that he would have had history with the damn thing.
 But he gave me the lease of life I needed for the book, the insight that let me get inside my characters and, I hope, do the whole thing justice.

 My next book was psychological thriller Birdkill.
 It was set in the UK, which was by no means intentional.
 So much so that I went to some lengths in the book to disguise its actual location.
 But the Middle East still wormed its way in… It does that, despite your intentions to the contrary.